-In Matthew 11:4, Jesus told messengers from John the Baptist, "Having gone (Πορευθέντες-aorist passive participle, nominative masculine singular), announce (ἀπαγγείλατε-aorist active imperative, second plural) to John what your hear and see."
+In Matthew 11:4, Jesus told messengers from John the Baptist, "Having gone, announce to John what you hear and see."
 Psychologically, Jesus answered the question of John the Baptist about whether Jesus was the Coming One with a demonstration of His works, which provided convincing evidence that Jesus was indeed the Coming One.
 The messengers would announce to John what they had seen and heard as eyewitness.
 Jesus commissioned them to announce their glad tidings about Jesus and His works to John the Baptist.

 In Matthew 21:6, as Jesus prepared to enter Jerusalem, He sent His learners to find the colt He intended to ride.
-"Having gone (Πορευθέντες-aorist passive participle, nominative masculine singular)," and having done as Jesus commanded them, they brough the colt to Jesus.
+"Having gone" and having done as Jesus commanded them, they brough the colt to Jesus.
 Psychologically, Jesus knew the future and fulfilled both the future and the Scriptures from the past.
 The learners were faithful in going and doing the will of Jesus.

 In Matthew 22:15, Jesus had told the Pharisees that many are called to God, but few are chosen.
-Then having gone ($\pi o \rho \epsilon u \theta \epsilon v \tau \epsilon \zeta$ -present active participle, nominative masculine plural), the Pharisees took counsel about to trap Jesus in His words.
+Then having gone, the Pharisees took counsel about to trap Jesus in His words.
 Psychologically, the Pharisees realized that Jesus had convicted them of sin, but they were unwilling to repent or to change their ways in any way.
-Instead, they furthered their evil by trying to trap

-Jesus in His words, but there is no wisdom and no counsel and no understanding against Yahweh (Proverbs 21:30).
+Instead, they furthered their evil by trying to trap Jesus in His words, but there is no wisdom and no counsel and no understanding against Yahweh (Proverbs 21:30).

 In Matthew 27:66, Pilate told the Jews to make the tomb of Jesus as secure as they knew.
-Having gone (πορευθέντες-present active participle, nominative masculine plural), they secured the tomb, having sealed it with a stone, with the guard.
+Having gone, they secured the tomb, having sealed it with a stone, with the guard.
 Psychologically, the Jews feared that the learners would come and steal the body of Jesus and then declare His resurrection.
 They took all the steps they knew to take for security, but they only proved the miracle of the resurrection by adding the stone and the guard.